Applying for Graduate Study

 Admission to a graduate degree program at St. John's is based on our assessment of a candidate's ability to successfully pursue graduate study.

-Our Office of Graduate Admission and Deans from the relevant programs carefully consider every applicant's academic record, recommendation letters, scores on appropriate standardized tests and other factors that reflect a student's academic potential and motivation for successful graduate study.
+Our Office of Graduate Admission works with Deans from the relevant programs to carefully consider every applicant's academic record, recommendation letters, scores on appropriate standardized tests and other factors that reflect a student's academic potential and motivation for successful graduate study.

 Admission to a graduate degree program at St. John's does not guarantee advancement to degree candidacy.
 Additional requirements must be met before students are considered degree candidates.

 We ask every graduate applicant to provide the following items for admission consideration:

 - include a current resume or curriculum vitae with the graduate admission application.